-This site is being addressed through responsible parties' actions with federal oversight.
+This site is being addressed through potentially responsible party (PRP) actions with federal and state oversight.

 Threats and Contaminants

-• In the paved area, rely on and monitor the existing pavement to minimize infiltration and prevent direct contact to the contaminated soil beneath.
+• Monitoring existing pavement to prevent direct contact to the contaminated soil beneath;

-• Place a 12-inch sand cover over the contaminated sediments in the Canal to the 11th Street Bridge.
-Armor the areas near the combined sewer outfalls with geotextile and rip-rap to minimize erosion and cover disturbance.
+• Placing a sand cover over the remaining contaminated sediments in the canal and armoring areas near the combined sewer outfalls to minimize erosion and cover disturbance.